samhocevar/wincompose/README.md

 ![Quick Launch](/web/shot1.png)

-If <kbd>Right Alt</kbd> is not suitable for you, right click on the tray icon to choose another key.
+If <kbd>Right Alt</kbd> is not suitable for you, you can change it in the settings.

 Examples
 --------